the-maty/owncast-scripts/README.md

 ### Starting Owncast Server

-To start the Owncast server, use the following command:
+To start the Owncast server including Cloudflare Tunnel, use the following command:

 ```bash
 ./start-owncast.sh